 In addition to war, the rising sun flag is also historically associated with other more pleasant events.
 The combination of red and white has been considered a ¨lucky combination¨ since ancient times in Japan.

 According to MOFA (Ministry of Foreign Affairs of Japan), the design of the rising sun is often used during seasonal matsuri (traditional Japanese festivals) and weddings, as well as for celebrating childbirth.

 When catching many fishes, Japanese fishers also hoist banners with images of the rising sun, sea waves, and Mont Fuji to show the fishing went well.

 It is also very common to see rising sun flags during sports events in Japan.
 Since the asashi motif is regarded as a kind of lucky charm in Japan, supporters wave it as a cheering flag, wishing victory for Japan.

 The rising sun flag has been flown at the Tokyo Olympics several times during the last games in 2021.
-Though before the event South Korea formally requested that the International Olympic Committee ban the Japan’s rising sun flag.
+Before the event, South Korea formally requested that the International Olympic Committee ban Japan’s rising sun flag.

-Last but not least, the rising sun flag has been frequently appearing in commercial settings such as on products and advertisements.
-From a marketing perspective, the rising sun is an eyes catching design oftentimes used to sell products related to Japan abroad.
+Last but not least, the rising sun flag has frequently appeared in commercial settings such as products and advertisements.
+From a marketing perspective, the rising sun is an eye-catching design often used to sell products related to Japan abroad.

-In Japan, the design can be found on everyday items (T-shirts, mugs, masks, fans, wall-posters, stickers…) which are sold in famous shopping streets to attract foreign tourists.
-It also appears inside Japanese manga, anime, and movies such as Demon Slayer, Gintama, or Gozilla (movie poster).
+In Japan, the design can be found on everyday items (T-shirts, mugs, masks, fans, wall-posters, stickers…) sold in famous shopping streets to attract foreign tourists.
+It also appears in Japanese manga, anime, and movies such as Demon Slayer, Gintama, or Gozilla (movie poster).